DKaneData/GA-Project-3-NLP/README.md

 ### Description

-In week 'five' we've learned about a few different classifiers.
-In week five we'll learn about webscraping, APIs, and Natural Language Processing (NLP).
+In week five we've learned about a few different classifiers.
+In week six we'll learn about webscraping, APIs, and Natural Language Processing (NLP).
 This project will put those skills to the test.

 For project 3, your goal is two-fold:
 1. Using Reddit's API, you'll collect posts from two subreddits of your choosing.